OFFICE OF THE SELECTBOARD

 - Stephan Chait said Windham Solid Waste Management District has not received the appointment letter from the Selectboard for the WSWMD representative.
 Dow will notify WSWMD.

-- Nancy McCrea said 19 VSA 301(4) gives the definition of Class 4 roads and 19 VSA 304(5) states that the Selectboard has the authority to finance.
+- Nancy McCrea said 19 VSA 301(4) gives the definition of pent roads and 19 VSA 304(5) states that the Selectboard has the authority to grant permission for them.

 NEW BUSINESS (continued)